Z1KOx/Asm-Byte-Converter/README.md

 ```

 # Getting Started
-Clone this project using Git
+### 1. Clone this project using Git
 ```bash
 git clone https://github.com/Z1KOx/Asm-Byte-Converter.git
 ```
 - If you don't have Git installed, you can download it <a href="https://git-scm.com/downloads">here</a>

+### 2. Run build.bat
+This will compile and link the executable, and it will provide you with the path where the .exe file is located.

+> [!NOTE]
+> Ensure the keystone.dll is in the same directory before opening the .exe file.